falafeljan/dariah-ch-workflows-workshop-2019/README.md

 ### Proceedings Paper

-In order to build the paper via LaTeX, if using Basic TeX, you'll need to install the following packages:
+In order to build the paper via LaTeX (likely if using Basic TeX) you'll need to install the following packages:

 `sudo tlmgr install preprint titlesec subfigure enumitem pgfplots courier`